Awesome train crafts, activities & books for kids who love railroads!

 Do you have a child who just loves trains?

-Or maybe you're one of those parents who doesn't mind getting caught at a railroad stop while the kids try to count how many train cars go through?
+Or maybe you're one of those parents who doesn't mind getting caught at a railroad stop while your kids try to count how many train cars go through?

 Trains are a form of travel that we should introduce to our kids - real train travel!